deek87/concrete-ui-tests/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->

+- [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality to change)

 ## Checklist: